Supporting American Agriculturalists

 The United States Wool Industry is shrinking.
 One of our main missions is to help people learn about how wonderful Wool is, so that these family ranches can continue to tend their flocks on wide open spaces.

-The wool we use in our products comes from family-owned and operated ranches throughout the United States, like Pozzi Ranch, in Valley Ford, California.
+There are many advantages of using American wool in our products.
+First, it comes from family-owned and -operated ranches throughout the United States, like Pozzi Ranch, in Valley Ford, California.

 Keeping family ranches economically viable is an important part of why Sonoma Wool Company was created.

 We believe in supporting local farmers, ranchers, and makers.
 Keeping the valuable dollar in local economies is important to keeping our communities thriving.